yellowdog/python-examples/README.md

 ## yd-instantiate

 The `yd-instantiate` command instantiates a Compute Requirement (i.e., a set of instances that are managed by their creator and do not automatically become part of a YellowDog Worker Pool).
-This command used the data from the `workerPool` configuration, but only uses the `templateId` and `targetInstanceCount` properties.
+This command uses the data from the `workerPool` configuration, but only uses the `templateId` and `targetInstanceCount` properties.

 ## yd-terminate